ClearcodeHQ/mirakuru/docs/source/basic.rst

 :class:`mirakuru.http.HTTPExecutor` is executor that will be used to start web applications for example.
 To start it, you apart from command, you need to pass a URL.
-This URL will be used to make a HEAD request.
+This URL will be used to make a (by default) HEAD request.
 Once successful, the executor will be considered started, and a code will return to normal execution.

 .. code-block:: python